oktadev/okta-blog/_source/_posts/2019-02-12-secure-angular-login.md

 {% img blog/angular-login/okta-settings.png alt:"Angular app on Okta" width:"800" %}{: .center-image }
 -->

-{% include setup/cli.md type="spa" loginRedirectUri="http://localhost:4200/callback" %}
+{% include setup/cli.md type="spa" framework="Angular" loginRedirectUri="http://localhost:4200/callback" %}

 To start implementing authentication in your application, you need to install the Okta Angular library.
 Open the terminal in the application directory and run the command: